lavesh-saluja32/QuizIt-by-lavesh-saluja/docs/using_docker.md

 ## Docker for development environment

 - Install [Docker](https://docs.docker.com/get-docker/).
-- Clone this repo by running `git clone https://github.com/bigbinary/wheel.git`.
+- Clone this repo by running `git clone https://github.com/bigbinary/QuizIt.git`.
-- `cd wheel`
+- `cd QuizIt`
 - If using it for the first time, run `docker-compose build` to build the images.
 - Run `docker-compose run --rm web bin/setup` to create and seed the database.
 - Run `docker-compose up` to start the application and get things up and running.
-- From now onwards, we can just run `docker-compose up` from within the root of the `wheel` directory to bring up the application.
+- From now onwards, we can just run `docker-compose up` from within the root of the `QuizIt` directory to bring up the application.

 #### Build images without using cache